Reviews You Can Rely On

 Security

-The T2 Pro XT attaches to your hitch receiver with an expanding wedge that is forced against the inside portion of the receiver tube, this prevents wobble and prevents the rack from falling out of the receiver.
+Securing your bikes during transport is a major concern for most riders, and the ability to secure the rack you're using to transport the bikes is equally important.
+The T2 Pro XT attaches to your hitch receiver with an expanding wedge that is forced against the inside portion of the receiver tube, preventing wobble and the rack from falling out of the receiver.
 Thule has a novel approach to security for the T2 Pro, the knob that is turned to expand the wedge that holds the rack in place can be disabled by turning a lock within the knob.
-Once the lock is secured, the knob just free spins and it's impossible to release the wedge.
-We feel that this system is just as secure as a locking hitch pin and much easier to use.
+Once the lock is secured, the knob spins freely, and it's impossible to release the wedge.
+This system is just as secure as a locking hitch pin and much easier to use.

 thule t2 pro xtr - the cable locks extend from the end of the ratcheting arms on the...